How to get consular assistance abroad in an emergency

 Carry the Consular Assistance contact details with you when you travel.
 You never know when you might need to contact them.

-Also, sign up to the FCO's locate service so that it's easier to track you down when you are abroad.
+Also, sign up to the FCDO's locate service so that it's easier to track you down when you are abroad.